thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Considering I can't even remember what happened last Thursday, such countdown seems to be almost in real-time!

-And death is coming … no matter what.
+And death is coming no matter what.

-## **The awareness of death animated life**
+## **The awareness of death brings meaning to life**

-But, thanks to death, life is worth acting on.
+For as long as immortality is unsolved, thanks to death, life is worth acting on.

-There is now a sense of Finality, and Finality begs the question - what should I do with my life?
-Because beyond death, the question is stale forever.

-There is no particular “something to do” though.
+There is no destined “something to do” though.
 There is no recipe, no instructions written anywhere.

-Religious texts written a few thousand years ago aimed to bring structure to human’s agricultural life, are now fading into irrelevance.
+Religious texts written a few thousand years ago aimed to bring structure to the agricultural life, are now fading into irrelevance.
 The more humankind understands their universe, the less structure and constraints they find there is to their own lives.

-And so the countdown to death is imbued with a challenge: to make *your own* sparkle of life worth its while.
+And so the countdown to death is imbued with a challenge: to make the most bang for *your own* sparkle of life.
 To be human is to be challenged by this.

 ## **Distractions from the awareness of death**